-PLNU has returned to a hybrid or face-to-face learning modality in the Fall 2021 semester in accordance with state and county guidelines for those programs that were hybrid or face-to-face prior to the pandemic.
+PLNU has returned to a hybrid or face-to-face learning modality in accordance with state and county guidelines for those programs that were hybrid or face-to-face prior to the COVID-19 pandemic.
 Programs that were fully online before the pandemic will remain online.

 This return to hybrid or face-to-face learning is dependent on particular programs, cohorts, and individual partner site expectations.
 For this reason, students will receive specific updates from their individual Program Director.

 - Adult Degree Completion Students: Click here for specific instructions regarding vaccination and testing on our partner community college campuses

 Frequently Asked Questions: